ozzieba/aider/prompt_patterns.md

 > we're trying to cherry-pick minimal changes from api-transformations_productions to the current branch (generate_thunbnails_transformation) to the current branch, though generally only addressing files where current branch is different from main, looks like we need to pull in Pipeline also, please provide commands for that.
 Also check if there's anything else we're likely to need

 > please give me a command to find all files that were updated from origin/main to origin/generate_thumbnails_transform (also checked out as worktree in ../api-transformations) and for all of those files find the diff between generate_thumbnails_transform and HEAD/transformations_productions

+> let's use our custom gemstash server in addition to GH Packages; in particular, please have Github actions retrieve the secret from Secrets manager, figure out the URL for the gem repo (it's in us-east4), and push to it.
+Unlike on GitHub, we should be able to push multiple instances with the same package name and version but different platform strings

+> the linux arm64 build fails bc GH doesn't have those runners.
+Let's use our own runners on GCP instead

+> let's set his up to automatically install rust toolchain if it doesn't exist

+> ok great.
+Now, let's make sure that we build for linux-amd64, and OSX arm64 and amd64; and store the resulting package somewhere private that but that we can use it from a regular Gemfile in another repo in the same GH org; either GH artifact or GCP Artifact Registry (we have Workload Identity Federation set up), whatever is easier

+> good point re libpython hardcoded location, let's remove that

+> no, the problem is we can't push the same version with different platform strings...
+Need to name it differently as before

+> wait, but we probably do want to set spec.platform

+> why do we have both "Publish to GH Actions" and "Upload"?

+> let's remove the Upload step

+> it's not letting me sign into Google, please do whatever we do in docker-build.yml

+> hmm, let's just comment out the github pushes for now, and just push to to new one

+> right, the q is why does gh say the version already exists, but then actually pulling it fails??

+> hardcode whatever you need from the gemstash .sh scripts that were used to create the Cloud Run

+> no, should compile on GHA not dev machine

 ## General Observations & Best Practices